 Listening experiments are conducted over the telephone to capture the most 'confused' phones in Tamil language.
-One person calls the other person and pronounces a list of 152 phones/ syllables (combination of consonant and vowel) in Tamil language and the person on the other side writes the phones whatever he/she listens to.
+One person calls the other person and pronounces a list of 152 phones/ syllables (combination of consonant and vowel) in Tamil and the person on the other side writes the phones whatever she/he listens to for the first time.
 Repetition of phones by the speaker is not allowed.
-The listener is asked to write the phone whatever he/she listens for the first time.
 Individual phones are chosen to find the exact confusion between phones; if words are chosen, the listener who has a prior knowledge of the word writes the word correctly even though he may have not listened properly or the word is not pronounced properly.
 This does not serve the purpose.

 The experiment is conducted with 10 pairs of native Tamil people.
 On an average, 30% of the phones are wrongly identified as other phones.
 Another set of experiments are conducted over 2 pairs on the misrecognized phones.
 Not much improvement in recognition accuracy is identified.
 A consistency is found in the misidentification over the speaker-listener pairs.
 Most of the nasals are wrongly identified as other nasals.
 Many of the long vowels (deergha phones, e.g., 'A' in the English word 'call') are identified as short vowels (hrasva phones, e.g., 'a' in the English word 'at') and vice versa.
-There are two kinds of /r/ phones in Tamil language - /r/ and /R/.
+There are two kinds of /r/ phones in Tamil - /r/ and /R/.
 They are misrecognized for each another.
-There are three types of /l/ in Tamil - /l/, /L/ and /zh/.
-They are confused among themselves.
+The three types of /l/ - /l/, /L/ and /zh/ are confused among themselves.
 Many times, the vowels like /i/, /u/ are identified as combination of a consonant and vowel - /yi/, /wu/.
 However, the misrecognition 'between' different groups of phones like vowels, nasals, fricatives, glides is relatively less compared to the misrecognition 'within' the groups.
 The reason for the misidentification 'between' some rare groups may be due to the inattentiveness of the listener and they can't be taken as similar phones which can be replaced by each another.
-Their frequency is also very less compared to the other prominent misidentifications.
 The entire set of phones and the consistently and frequently misrecognized phones are listed in Figure 1 and Table 1 respectively.
 Table 2 gives one example Tamil word each, for the uncommon phones in Table 1.